MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 The SQL Maintenance window provides the ability to drop and create tables and stored procedures from within the Microsoft Dynamics GP application.
-The system administrator (“sa”) and the database owner (DYNSA) have access to this window and access can be assigned to other logins as well.
+The system administrator ("sa") and the database owner (DYNSA) have access to this window and access can be assigned to other logins as well.
 There are three ways to gain access to this window.
 The most secure choice is option 3.

 ##### Options

-1. Log in to the application as the system administrator (“sa”) to access this window (no change from previous releases).
+1. Log in to the application as the system administrator ("sa") to access this window (no change from previous releases).

 2. Assign the specific Microsoft Dynamics GP Administrator(s) SQL Login account to the SysAdmin Fixed Server Role and access this window using that account.

 3. Log in as the database owner (DYNSA) to access this window.
-Since this option doesn’t require the Microsoft Dynamics GP Administrator(s) to log in as the SQL Server system administrator, this is the most secure option.
+Since this option doesn't require the Microsoft Dynamics GP Administrator(s) to log in as the SQL Server system administrator, this is the most secure option.

 #### Deleting companies